 Rooms are equipped with cutting-edge furniture, air-conditioning, internet connection, TV, computers, electric kettles, and many other appliances and necessities.
 We focus on tidiness and hygiene in our hotel, ensuring our top quality rooms remain spotless.

 Our hotel also takes pride in our grand buffet breakfast.
-In our restaurant and café, guests can choose from a wide range of hot and cold meals and drinks while savouring foreign delicacies and domestic specialties like cakes, spreads, and muesli prepared in the hotel kitchen.
+In our restaurant and café, guests can choose from a wide range of hot and cold meals and drinks while savouring foreign delicacies and domestic specialties like homemade cakes, slovak cheese, bread spreads, and muesli prepared in the hotel kitchen.
 Gluten-free food and soya milk is available for those who prefer.
 Guests who want to enjoy their meal in the comfort of their own room can order breakfast in bed.
 Every day should start with a hearty and leisurely breakfast and here at the Danubia Gate hotel, allowing our guests to start the day off right is our priority.
 Within the business breakfast menu, non-accommodated visitors can order a meal.

 Our lunch menu is also very popular with both our guests and Bratislava inhabitants.
 Clients can always choose from tasty foreign meals or opt for traditional Slovak cuisine, prepared from fresh and organic ingredients.
 Meat-lovers and vegetarians have plenty of options to look forward to.
 The Street Coffee & Restaurant is popular for its trendy environment, experienced, attentive service, and delicious meals.
 The modern-style interior will add to your exceptional gastronomic experience.

 The biggest asset of the hotel is our employees.
-Their kind approach, helpfulness, professionalism, and ability to solve any problem to the guest’s satisfaction is what makes our receptionists, waiters, chambermaids and other team members truly special.
+Their kind approach, helpfulness, professionalism, and ability to solve any problem to the guest’s satisfaction is what makes our receptionists, waiters, chambermaids and other hotel team members truly special.
 In reviews and evaluations, this is what sets our hotel apart from competitors.
 Our friendly and sincere atmosphere is something that cannot be described with words, nor captured in a photo so come experience it firsthand at the Danubia Gate Hotel.
 Everyone is welcome here.